SBU-BMI/quip_classification/dockerfile/readme.md

 Creates binary predictions probability maps using the predefined thresholds saved in the model configuration file.

 e. **get_binary_png_heatmaps.sh**
 Generate binary heatmaps in png format.
+We are currently testing this functionality.